 - Loss of elasticity: Hair in good condition can stretch under normal conditions without breaking.
 Here's how to test elasticity: Stretch your wet hair out a little and see if it easily snaps back into shape without breaking.
 If it does, you’re good.
 If it breaks easily, you may need to increase how often you apply a protein mask.

 - Serious damage: When hair has been over-processed with chemicals, it may feel and look like seaweed when it's wet.
 When dry, it may feel extremely rough.
 This isn't regular dryness that Black hair is prone to.
 This is damage.
 Although Black hair is textured, when it's healthy, it's likely still soft to the touch.

 - Severe breakage: Every single person sheds, on a daily basis.
 But when your curls are extremely damaged due to weakness, you may find strands of it everywhere—not just on your comb or brush but also on your pillow, on the back of your car seat, on your shirt, on the bathroom floor, and so on.
 It might even make a snapping or popping sound when you comb it.

 Does Natural, Virgin Hair Need Protein Treatments?

 Let's say you have virgin hair, completely natural in texture and color.
 Do you still need any additional protein?

-Even if you already steer clear of chemicals and heat, properly administered protein treatments probably won't hurt.
-You do have to balance protein with moisture, however, because too much of the former eventually dries out your hair.
-Treatments come in various strengths, so all-natural types can stick to a very mild product on occasion and avoid the intensive ones designed for serious issues.
+Even if you already steer clear of chemicals and heat, properly administered protein treatments probably won't hurt your hair.
+You do have to balance protein with moisture, though, because too much protein might dry out your hair.
+Treatments do come in various strengths, so all-natural types can stick to only occasionally using a very mild product, and avoid the more intense ones designed for serious issues.